Life in Flanders can be exciting, surprising, and sometimes… a little confusing. This workshop helps to make sense of social connections.

 About the workshop

-After the success of our Decoding Flanders session, we’re diving deeper into a topic many expats find both fascinating and challenging: connection.
+After the success of our Decoding Flanders session, we’re diving deeper into a topic many internationals find both fascinating and challenging: connection.

 In this interactive 2-hour workshop, we’ll explore a mix of insights and shared experiences in a relaxed, constructive atmosphere.
-This is not about changing who you are—but about understanding the context you’re in, so connection becomes easier and more natural.
+The aim is not about changing who you are, but about understanding the context you’re in.
+So, connection becomes easier and more natural.

 And we won’t stop there.
-After the workshop, you’re warmly invited to join our informal “Bite of Dutch” session over a drink, a chance to continue conversations, meet others, and practice some Dutch in a low-pressure, friendly setting.
+After the workshop, you’re warmly invited to join our informal “Bite of Dutch” session over a drink.
+It's a chance to continue conversations, meet others, and practice some Dutch in a low-pressure, friendly setting.
+We will focus specifically on informal Dutch and aspects of "tussentaal" that you hear in everyday life, but don't learn in Dutch class.
+(Dutch level A2 or above is recommended, but everyone is welcome to join).

 Whether you’re new to Flanders or have been here for a while, this session will give you tools, confidence, and fresh perspectives to connect more meaningfully.